 At DSOs: Corporate billing departments process claims at volume.
 While this can mean faster submission, it can also mean less attention to individual claim details.
 Some DSOs have been cited for "unbundling"—billing individual components of a procedure separately to maximize reimbursement—or "upcoding," which means billing for a more expensive procedure than what was actually performed.
 The ADA Ethics Committee has flagged these practices repeatedly.

 In 2023, the Department of Justice and various state attorneys general pursued multiple enforcement actions against DSO chains for fraudulent billing practices.
-These cases involved everything from billing for services not rendered to performing medically unnecessary procedures on pediatric patients under sedation.
+These cases involved everything from billing for services not rendered to performing medically unnecessary procedures on pediatric patients under.
 The cases are public record, and they represent the extreme end of what can happen when clinical decisions are driven by revenue targets rather than patient need.

 At private practices: Our billing team at Innova Smiles works directly with your insurance company to pre-authorize treatments and maximize your benefits.
 Because we handle a manageable patient volume, we catch errors, follow up on denied claims, and advocate for coverage on your behalf.
 We also submit claims accurately—your procedure codes match exactly what was performed.